 You receive ACCUs when you report emissions reductions or sequestration over the crediting period (25 years).

-To successfully report, you need to submit an application through the Online Services portal.
+To successfully report, you need to submit an application through Online Services.
 Applications must include:

 - offsets reports with: